Spyros Markezinis: Economic reform

-In 1949, Markezinis was appointed Minister Without Portfolio, but was effectively assigned control over the government's economic policy, coordinating the activities of the various economic ministries.
-Upon the election of long-time ally Marshal Alexandros Papagos as Prime Minister in 1952, Markezinis's effective position as minister of finance was further strengthened.
+In 1949, Markezinis was appointed minister without portfolio, but was effectively assigned control over the government's economic policy, coordinating the activities of the various economic ministries.
+Upon the election of long-time ally Marshal Alexandros Papagos as prime minister in 1952, Markezinis's effective position as minister of finance was further strengthened.

-In April 1953, Markezinis orchestrated a 50% devaluation of the drachma vis-à-vis the US dollar, concurrently curbing import restrictions.
+In April 1953, Markezinis orchestrated a 50% devaluation of the Greek drachma vis-à-vis the US dollar, concurrently curbing import restrictions.
 Markezinis’s effective monetary policies are credited for boosting exports and consumer demand, as well as for curtailing inflation and the balance of trade deficit.
 Markezinis was considered at the time as a possible successor in the party leadership and premiership in the event of Marshal Papagos's retirement.

 Later parliamentary positions

 Papagos died in 1955.
 He was succeeded by neither Markezinis (whose relations with the Marshal had become tense) nor by other heirs apparent (such as Panagiotis Kanellopoulos nor Stephanos Stephanopoulos), but by Konstantinos Karamanlis, a junior minister who was appointed by King Paul to form a new government.
 Karamanlis managed to gather the support of nearly all the MPs of Marshal Papagos's party, and eventually formed the conservative National Radical Union (ERE).
 In the same year, Markezinis founded the Progressive Party, but failed to win seats in the 1956 elections.
 Markezinis’s Party eventually won a seat in parliament in the 1958 elections.
 In 1961, he was re-elected in coalition with the Center Union, as well as in 1964, in coalition with the National Radical Union.
 Years of political turmoil ensued, and culminated in a military coup on 21 April 1967, orchestrated by Georgios Papadopoulos, which resulted in a 7-year military regime.